-If you don't already have one, then these bathroom en-suite ideas will have you considering this project very soon!
+If you don't already have one, then these bathroom en-suite ideas will have you adding it to your must have reno list for 2021.
 You may think it tricky to add an en-suite to your space if you haven't got much room to work with, or if you have an awkwardly shaped space (or both), however, even the most unlikely of corners and loft spaces can make perfect en-suites...

 From open plan en-suite bathrooms to more traditional looks, compact setups and more, keep scrolling to help bring more function – and a little luxury – to your home this year.
 And for more bathroom ideas be sure to take a look at our marvelous feature.
 Find more information on how to add an ensuite to another room on our dedicated page too.

 1. Consider where your ensuite will work best

 Before you get carried away with the fun part of decorating your ensuite, consider where it will actually be situated and how that will impact the existing space.

 'When adding an ensuite to a bedroom, it’s essential that you put a lot of careful thought into where to situate it.
 First, visualize how much room you’re willing to sacrifice.

 If you find it difficult to give up a significant amount of space without heavily impacting your sleeping area, you may have to rethink your plans.
 Next, make a floor plan and carefully start selecting components to fit within it.
 Be sure take pipework and windows into account as needing to resituate them will lead to extra costs.' says George Holland, design expert at Victorian Plumbing.